cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     install CloudpilotEmu from the
     [App Store](https://apps.apple.com/de/app/cloudpilotemu/id6478502699)
     or as a homescreen app (on iOS) or to add it to the dock (Safari on MacOS).
+-   Audio may be silent for about two seconds after resuming from the background.
+    On rare ocassions, audio may pick up a large latency that only goes away after a closing and reopening the tab or app.
 -   Safari: On rare occasions there have been issues with Safari handling CloudpilotEmu's service worker.
 Symptoms of this are either repeated (bogus) update notifications without the "New version..." dialog on reload, or